Skip to main content

 Grad School Guide to a Dauntless Defense

 You’ve passed the proposal stage, done your research, and compiled it into a draft of your thesis/dissertation.
 You’re now ready to hold your oral defense!
-You can go into this milestone without fear, as the Graduate School’s Erin Hastings and Milner Library's Colby Cilento are here to guide you through defense planning, procedures, and wrapping up your thesis or dissertation as you prepare to complete this chapter of your academic journey.
+You can go into this milestone without fear, as Milner Library's Colby Cilento is here to guide you through defense planning, procedures, and wrapping up your thesis or dissertation as you prepare to complete this chapter of your academic journey.

 Key Workshop Takeaways: